dhughes/lluminary/README.md

 See the `examples/` directory for complete working examples:

 - `summarize_text.rb`: A task that summarizes text using OpenAI
-- `run_summarize.rb`: A script demonstrating how to use the summarization task
+- `analyze_text.rb`: A task that performs text analysis with multiple output fields

 ## Development